-2. When the minor is still subject to parental authority and one or both of his/her parent are dead, interdicted or absent:

-- The minor himself/herself would file an application in Court asking to be emancipated to trade. - The decision rests with the Judge of the First Hall of the Court if the Judge allows this, a decree emancipating the minor will be officially issued www.21Academy.education
+- 2. When both of his/her parents are dead, interdicted or absent: - The minor himself/herself would file an application in Court asking to be emancipated to trade. - The decision rests with the Judge of the First Hall of the Civil Court if the Judge allows this, a decree emancipating the minor will be officially issued

-• A summary of said deed/decree would need to be published by means of a notice in the Exchange, the Government Gazette and in a newspaper
+• A summary of the said deed/decree would need to be published by means of a notice in the Exchange, the Government Gazette and in a newspaper

-Once the publication of the authorisation deed or decree has taken place -> there is a juris et de jure presumption that everyone is now aware that the minor has been emancipated to trade
+• Once the publication of the authorisation deed or decree has taken place -> there is a juris et de jure presumption that everyone is now aware that the minor has been emancipated to trade